rtts/debian/README.md

 The only program currently running on your fresh installation is SSH.
 Let's make sure it's running securely by logging in, configuring public/private key authentication, disabling password authentication, and then logging out again.
-Once you've accomplished that, you can accomplish anything, because you will have remote access with sudo powers, which is all that is needed to take full control over your computer.
+Once you've accomplished that, you will have remote access with sudo powers, which is all that is needed to take full control over your computer.

 On the host computer, run: